William-Verstraeten/adalunatics/index.markdown

 Here are some interesting questions which we’ll dive into:

 1. Can we extract quotes related to MeToo movement or Sexual Harassment in the workplace from Quotebank 2015-2020?

-2. What is the impact of the traumatic vs non-traumatic events on the MeToo movement, based on quotes and tweets involved in #MeToo?
+2. Is there a gender bias in the speakers of quotes related to sexual harassment ?

-3. Is there a gender bias in the quotes involved in #MeToo?
+3. What is the impact of the traumatic vs non-traumatic events on the MeToo movement, based on quotes and tweets involved in #MeToo?
 4. Can we observe a cancel culture as a ramification of #MeToo movement?

 <center> <h1>Can we extract quotes related to MeToo movement or Sexual Harassment in the workplace from Quotebank 2015-2020?</h1> </center>